Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 <img src="./files/capmd11-56.png" ></br> </br>
 <img src="./files/capmd11-57.png" ></br> </br>

-This request builder communicates to SAP system and we will be able to call functions from SAP odata service
+This request builder communicates to SAP system and we will be able to call functions from SAP OData service

 </br>
 </br>